 3.1 Wellbeing Cards

 The Wellbeing Cards(see, Appendix 4.1) will form the basis for the ‘Wellbeing Kit’ application.
-Users will gain access to their cards by first selecting the
+Users will gain access to their cards by first selecting the expandable menu located on the lower left hand side of the applications screen.
+From the expandable menu users will have the ability to navigate to different areas of the application, this includes the Wellbeing Cards, Journaling System, Helpful Resources and the Settings pages.
+The first option within the menu expandable menu system will be that of the Wellbeing cards menu.
+In an attempt to ensure ease-of-use the application on launch will first open on this screen, as the aim is for the user to primary interact with this system during their time within the application.
+This menu system will save the user from unnecessarily traversing an otherwise cumbersome menu screen.

 The Wellbeing Cards will be available for unique customisation by the user, insuring for a singular and distinct experience for each individual.
 The accessibility to the Wellbeing cards and the creation of favorite cards will be the pivotal functionality from which the rest of the application is built.
 The purpose is to deliver the user their Wellbeing cards in such a way that it helps facilitate an environment in which they can interact through a dynamic interface and help the user relay their thoughts and feelings.
 This will insure the users a safe space for relaxation, stress relief, and a place for personal recounts of their daily happenings.